tsprlng/useful-pgp-agent/card-functionality/README.md

 These tests assert (and fail) in cases where a certain behavior is expected from all cards, and a card doesn't conform.

-However, in some aspects, card behavior is expected to diverge, and it's not ok for us to just fail and reject the card's output, even when it contradicts the OpenPGP card spec.
+However, card behavior diverges from the spec in some cases.
+It's not ok for us to just fail and reject the card's output, in some of these cases, even when a card contradicts the OpenPGP card spec.

 For such cases, these tests return a TestOutput (which is a Vec<TestResult>), to document the return values of the card in question.

-## Example for card-specific behavior
+## Example for card-specific behavior that contradicts the spec

 Yubikey 5 fails to handle the VERIFY command with empty data (see OpenPGP card spec, 7.2.2: "If the command is called